 This, however, would be wrong.
-In the last clause the \ldots is interpreted as belonging to the inner with-abstraction (the whitespace is not taken into account) and thus expands to compare $x y \mid false \mid true$.
+In the last clause the \dots is interpreted as belonging to the inner with-abstraction (the whitespace is not taken into account) and thus expands to compare x y | false | true.
 In this case you have to spell out the left-hand side and write